 Reviewers praised the 2010 Suburban for its spacious interior, which offers room for up to nine and all of their cargo.
 The Suburban also drew high marks from critics for its interior quality.
-Its reliability, on the other hand, is on the lower end of the spectrum, which means the 2010 Suburban may cost you more to repair than some competitors.

 The Suburban hasn’t changed much since it was redesigned in 2007, so you might be able to save some money by shopping for an older model.
 Buyers can choose from the half-ton Suburban 1500, which is capable of towing up to 8,100 pounds, or the heavy-duty Suburban 2500, which can tow up to 9,600 pounds.
 Both models are available with either rear- or four-wheel drive.
 The base engine is a 5.3-liter V8 that gets 15/21 mpg city/highway, which is good for the class.

 The 2010 Chevrolet Suburban can seat a maximum of nine when equipped with a front bench seat.
 Reviewers said that the seats are comfortable, but they disliked that the third-row seats must be removed in order to expand cargo capacity.
 Many competing 2010 affordable large SUVs have third rows that simply fold flat into the floor.
 However, with the middle row folded and the rear row removed, the Suburban has a class-leading 137.4 cubic feet of cargo capacity.
 Features like tri-zone climate control, Bluetooth and rear audio controls were part of an option package introduced for 2010.
 A standard USB port was also new for 2010.
 GM’s OnStar telematics system, as well as power windows, door locks and mirrors come standard on all models.
 Leather seating is standard on LT and LTZ trims.